reneboer/alexa-CarNet/README.md

 # alexca-CarNet
 Have Alexa report your VW status and send commands the CarNet App supports as well.

+What you need:
+* an Alexa
-What you need: An Alexa, an Alexa developer account, an AWS developer account and a VW CarNet account.
+* an Alexa developer account
+* an AWS developer account
+* a VW CarNet account

 Instructions:
 -